jundalisay/sp/content/en/research/confucius/analects/chapter-1.md

 For the practice of the Rules of Propriety*, one excellent way is to be natural.
 This naturalness became a great grace in the practice of kings of former times.
 Everyone, small or great, should be natural like them.
 {{< /r >}}

-> *An important part of a education.
-The text-book, "The Li Ki," contains rules for behavior and propriety for the whole life, from the cradle to the grave.
+{{< f f="An important part of a education.
+The text-book, The Li Ki contains rules for behavior and propriety for the whole life, from the cradle to the grave" >}}

 {{< l a="Confucius" >}}